 Wallaroo Core Concepts

-A Wallaroo application consists of one or more pipelines.
-A pipeline takes in data from an external system, performs a series of computations based on that data, and optionally produces outputs which are sent to an external system.
+A Wallaroo application consists of a pipeline with one or more sources.
+A pipeline takes in data from external systems, performs a series of computations based on that data, and optionally produces outputs which are sent to an external system.

 Here is a diagram illustrating a single, linear pipeline: